DevsInTheShed/rps-chalice/README.md

 ``` bash
 source venv/bin/activate
 ```
+* Run the following command in terminal to download and install Chalice CLI

-* Install any extra dependancies (note again some systems you'll need to use pip3 instead):
+* This will also install any extra dependancies (note some systems you'll need to use pip3 instead):
 ``` bash
 pip install -r requirements.txt
 ```